mullvad/win-split-tunnel/README.md

 # Mullvad split tunnel driver for Windows

 This is a non-PnP KMDF driver suitable for implementing split tunneling in VPN client software.
-The driver works on Windows 7 through 10.
+The driver works on Windows 10 and later versions of Windows.

 Main features: